Ultrasound Guided Barbotage for Calcific Tendinitis in Manchester

 Prior to the procedure, the affected area is sterilised with alcohol and chlorhexidine, and a local anaesthetic such as lidocaine is administered to reduce discomfort during treatment.

-During the Barbotage Procedure, the clinician guides the needle using ultrasound and inserts the needle into the calcium deposit. (the area is usually numb after having injected lidocaine around it during the preparation phase)
+During the Barbotage Procedure, the clinician guides the needle using ultrasound and inserts the needle into the calcium deposit (The area is usually numb after having injected lidocaine around it during the preparation phase).

-The technique involves lavage—the flushing or pumping the calcium deposit with saline or local anaesthetic solution—and aspiration, which is the suction of the calcific deposits.
+The technique involves lavage—the flushing or pumping the calcium deposit with saline or local anaesthetic solution—and aspiration, which is the suction of the calcific deposits.Â

 This process helps to break down and remove the calcium.